NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

     seekUI: 10, // Seconds for the seek buttons, Optional
     callbacksForReturn: callback, // Optional callback called with the return button
     disableKeyEvents: false, // Optional
-    watermark:{url:'URL of the image of the water mark',//optional position:{top: 'size px', left: 'size px'},
+    blockZoom:true, // Optional only available when the 360 is enable watermark:{url:'URL of the image of the water mark',//optional position:{top: 'size px', left: 'size px'},
         size:{height:'size px', width: 'size px'}